 Alma Delmar’s Scenario

-October 31, 2005.
+October 26, 2005.
 A hooded monster with an axe walked into an unsupervised high school classroom, highlighting the date on the chalkboard with blood.
+The blossoming trees of Orchard, New Jersey had been cut down, limb by limb.

-After that Halloween tragedy, my mind was reduced to a barren landscape.
+After the Orchard High School massacre, my mind was reduced to a barren landscape.
 As days passed, it started to flood with my tears.
 It didn’t take long for the pieces of my classmates to wash up.
 Their blood painted the sky, and their screaming agony remained trapped in the thick air.

 My flooding mindscape also became occupied by an axe-wielding, one-eyed maniac.
-Framed with severe scoliosis, his nude, genital-less body had been sloppily stitched together at many seams where various skin tones met.
+Framed with severe scoliosis, his nude, genital-less body had been stitched together at many seams where various skin tones met.
+The gruesome stitching sloppily spelled out “ED” on his chest.
 His swollen face had been molded by the uncaring hands of depression, in a way that forced a permanent frown on his gray facial complexion.
-He called himself “Stitched Ed.”

-He never tired of tormenting me under a perverted audience of dark clouds.
+“Stitched Ed” never tired of tormenting me under a perverted audience of dark clouds that would often boom with deafening screams and rain down gallons of gore on me.
 So I kept running, even as my surroundings became fully submerged.
 I kept running, even as drowning and breathing became an unhealthy couple.

 I was ready to give up, and I certainly would’ve, if it wasn’t for the blue and yellow orbs of light that suddenly painted the blurry distance with hope.
 I followed the strange lights, hoping they would one day lead me to joy.